-CPD Activities
+CPD activities

-CPD activities must be relevant to a practitioner's scope of practice.
+CPD activities must be relevant to a practitioner's scope and/or scopes of practice.
 The Board has adopted a two-tiered approach for classifying CPD activities:

-- Substantive CPD activities; and - General CPD activities
+- substantive CPD activities - general CPD activities.

 Practitioners are expected to undertake a variety of CPD activity types which, where possible, include those involving interaction with peers.
 Sharing and discussing issues and professional experiences with colleagues provides valuable clinical and professional learning opportunities.